Writer and Editor

 December 2002 – Present

-- I provide a range of editorial services including writing, copywriting, developmental and line editing, copy editing and proofreading.
+- I provide a broad range of editorial services including writing, copywriting, developmental and line editing, copy editing and proofreading.
 My clients include authors, publishers, corporate communications departments, software developers, travel agencies, print designers and entertainment marketing agents.
-I’ve written travel guides, website copy, software user manuals, home entertainment packaging, and movie key art tag lines.
+I’ve written travel guides, website marketing copy, software user manuals, home entertainment packaging, and movie key art tag lines, website articles and posts…

 October 2013 – June 2015